 Whether you've just started to invest or are a pro at it, it's tempting to track what stocks the "smartest" minds on Wall Street have been buying and selling.
 One mistake investors often make, though, is to blindly emulate bigwigs' portfolios without realizing that not every stock fits their individual goals and risk perception.
 It's only after analyzing the stocks a little more deeply that you should make any investment decision.

 Our Motley Fool contributors, for instance, picked three stocks that some of the smartest investors are buying to find out if they're worth your money.
 Here's what they have to say about GW Pharmaceuticals (NASDAQ: GWPH), Mastercard (NYSE: MA), and Disney (NYSE: DIS).

 Continue Reading Below

-10 stocks we like better than CVS HealthWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
+Motley Fool co-founders Tom and David Gardner have spent more than a decade beating the market.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

 *Stock Advisor returns as of March 1, 2019

 George Budwell has no position in any of the stocks mentioned.
 Neha Chamaria has no position in any of the stocks mentioned.
 Rich Duprey has no position in any of the stocks mentioned.
 The Motley Fool owns shares of and recommends Apple, Berkshire Hathaway (B shares), Mastercard, Visa, and Walt Disney.
 The Motley Fool has the following options: long January 2020 $150 calls on Apple and short January 2020 $155 calls on Apple.
 The Motley Fool recommends T-Mobile US.
 The Motley Fool has a disclosure policy.